Please contact for general WWTS inquiries (by clicking name above).

 Tax losses carried forward may only be applied against 80% of taxable income, subject to a 1 million South African rand (ZAR) de minimis provision.

-An expanded renewable energy tax incentive has been introduced for the period 1 March 2023 to 28 February 2025 to alleviate the energy crisis.
+An expanded renewable energy tax incentive was introduced for the period 1 March 2023 to 28 February 2025 to alleviate the energy crisis.
 The incentive takes the form of a 125% deduction in the first year for renewable energy generation projects.

-The first phase of the carbon tax has been extended by three years for the period 1 January 2023 to 31 December 2025.
+The first phase of the carbon tax was extended by three years for the period 1 January 2023 to 31 December 2025.
 There is a substantial increase in the carbon tax rate trajectory from 1 January 2023 onwards.
-Allowances are likely to decrease over time.
+Allowances are expected to decrease over time.

-The tax regime for the upstream petroleum industry was reviewed, and the minimum flexible royalty rate has been increased from 0.5% to 2%.
+The tax regime for the upstream petroleum industry was reviewed, and the minimum flexible royalty rate was increased from 0.5% to 2%.
 The maximum rate will remain 5%.

 A non-resident employer who conducts business through a permanent establishment (PE) in South Africa will be required to register for payroll taxes and to withhold and pay over such taxes to the South African Revenue Service (SARS), as applicable.